216-433-1214

 When experiencing an emergency, dial 911

-The Brook Park Fire Department consists of the Fire Chief, Assistant Fire Chief, Fire Prevention Officer, 6 Lieutenants, and 21 Fire Fighters.
+The Brook Park Fire Department consists of the Fire Chief, Assistant Fire Chief, 2 Fire Prevention Officers, 3 Captains, 3 Lieutenants, and 24 Paramedic/Fire Fighters.

 Fire Station 2 is located at 22530 Ruple Road.

-The Fire Department offers excellent fire protection, as well as 24-hour emergency ambulance service; the rescue squad operation is a Paramedic Unit, staffed by State Certified Paramedics.
+The Fire Department offers excellent fire protection, as well as 24-hour emergency ambulance service.
+Certified Paramedics staff the Advanced Life Support equipped ambulances.
 All ambulances have the capability for voice and data transfer communications with emergency room physicians.
-The emergency department of Southwest General – University Hospital provides medical direction and patient care protocols.
-The Emergency Medical Service department of the hospital coordinates medical education for the Fire Division members.
-Transportation is available to Southwest General Health Center, Parma General, Fairview General and Parma Metro Hospitals.
+The emergency department of Southwest General, affiliated with University Hospital provides medical direction and patient care protocols.
+The Emergency Medical Education department of the hospital coordinates medical education for the Fire Division members.
+Emergency transportation is available to Southwest General Health Center, Parma General, Fairview General and Parma Metro Hospitals.

-The Fire Department regularly inspects all commercial buildings in the City for fire and safety hazards which include the Ford Motor Engine facility, and NASA’s Glenn Research Center.
-There is one member assigned full time to fire inspection and investigation.
+The Fire Department regularly inspects all commercial buildings in the City for fire and safety hazards.
+There are two members assigned full time to fire inspection and investigation.

 In addition, Brook Park Fire Department works closely with area fire departments.
-Besides our mutual aid agreements, We have joined forces with nineteen area communities to form a Regional Technical Rescue Team.
-This highly trained team called the Southwest Emergency Response Team or S.E.R.T. consists of fire department members from all 19 communities.
-Specialized equipment is stored throughout the area, ready to be used when any of the technical disciplines are needed.
-Those disciplines are the Hazardous Materials Team, the High Angle Rope Rescue Team, the Confined Space Team, the Trench rescue Team and the Water Rescue Team.
-Check out S.E.R.T.’s website at www.sertohio.com
+Besides our mutual aid agreements, we have joined forces with nineteen area communities to form a Regional Technical Rescue Team.
+This highly trained team called the Southwest Emergency Response Team (S.E.R.T.) consists of fire department members from all 19 communities.
+Specialized equipment is stored throughout the area, ready to use when any of the technical disciplines are needed.
+Those disciplines are the Hazardous Materials Team, the High Angle Rope Rescue Team, the Confined Space Team, the Trench rescue Team, the Water Rescue Team, Structural Collapse Team and Fire Investigation Unit.

 Downloads: